mcyph/speedysvc/README.rst

 * Docker integration would be useful.
-I've tried to keep this in mind for future refactors, making it so that the management interface is separate to the process managers/worker processes, the latter two which would be ideally be individual containers communicating with the host (or a dedicated management interface container).
+I've tried to keep this in mind for future refactors, making it so that the management interface is separate to the process managers/worker processes.
+The latter two would be ideally be individual containers communicating with the host (or a dedicated management interface container).
-  I'm hoping this will make this possible in the future.

 * It would be nice to be able to have version-specific servers/clients, so that previous applications can continue to function while allowing for breaking changes in APIs.

+* Currently the HybridLock only allows locking in whole seconds, but it should be easy to support floating point numbers.
+It also would be nice to allow for setting the maximum "spin" time.

+* Add transparent compression support for NetworkServer/NetworkClient, with the client receiving the compression type before first commands.

 ===========================
 Bugs/Limitations